trvlnbh/calendy/README.md

 * Java SE 10
 * Oracle Database 11g Express Edition
   * I just used this DBMS.
-But if modifying a little bit of code, you can use another DBMS.
+But if you have a break time to modify a little bit of code, you can use another DBMS.

 ## Run

-You can compile and run with IDE for Java.
+You can compile and run with IDE for Java. (e.g. Eclipse)

 ### Preset

 * All directories must be located in the same directory.
 * Some database table settings are needed before running.
-Create tow tables as shown below.
+Create tables as shown below.

 ```sql
 CREATE TABLE "MEMODATA" (